It is not a secret anymore that betta fish are one of the world’s most beautiful and popular pet/decorative fish, at least today.

 From fighters to beauties in a fancy fish tank, numerous breeders even made many efforts to transform these 7 cm-long fish into even the fancier ones with impressive tail fins.

-There are a lot more varieties, including the double tail, delta, spade tail, super delta, and many others.
+There are a lot more varieties, including the double tail, delta tail, spade tail, super delta, and many others.
 In the past few years, some breeders have also created patterned breeds.

 More amazingly, a marbling effect has also been accomplished by mixing red and blue on a pale base hue.
 There is also another famous betta pattern, butterfly coloration—the body flushed in a solid color while the fins come in different hues.